 5. Don’t be in a rush

 Children take time to grow.
 We think they should learn to read in a few weeks.
-Kids should quickly progress for the Bob Books to Frog and Toad to the Narnia series.
+Kids should quickly progress from the Bob Books to Frog and Toad to the Narnia series.

 Kids don’t progress evenly.
 Some kids love reading and quickly turn from beginning readers to challenging literature.
 Other children meander their way to challenging literature.
 There’s time.